oeed/olivercooper.me/_mefacts/06-music.md

   - currents.jpg
 ---

 I love listening to albums from start to finish.
-My favourite artists include Tame Impala, Radiohead, Arcade Fire, alt-J, Lorde and many more.
+My favourite artists include Tame Impala, Radiohead, Björk, The National, alt-J, Lorde, Arcade Fire and many more.